Celebrating International Chart Day

 4. Explore European Cities on a Budget by Sarah Bartlett

-What we like about it: Sarah has created a gorgeous infographic that is both visually stunning as well as informative and easy to read.
+- What we like about it: Sarah has created a gorgeous infographic that is both visually stunning as well as informative and easy to read.
 The excellent graphic design and inclusion of colorful flags, stylized city maps, and useful icons makes reading this visualization a truly pleasurable experience.
-She provides no less than seven charts about each city, making the view full of information, but in such a way that isn’t at all overwhelming.
+She contains no less than 7 charts about each city, making the view full of information, but she does so in a way that isn’t at all overwhelming.
+A real masterpiece.

 5. The State of the World’s Children by Simon Beaumont

-What we like about it: A clean color palette and simple design is introduced to the reader by a beautiful photograph at the very top of the dashboard.
-Scrolling down, you can use this dashboard as a visual encyclopedia, looking up 167 statistics for 218 countries and areas organized into 11 different themes.
-You can also choose whether to compare each country with global figures or regional ones using a drop down filter that affects the reference lines in the bar chart.
-This visualization demonstrates how even simple bar charts can be visually appealing and informative on topics of critical importance.
+- What we like about it: A clean color palette and simple design is introduced to the reader by a beautiful photograph at the very top of the dashboard.
+Scrolling down, the reader can use this dashboard as a visual encyclopedia, looking up 167 statistics for 218 countries and areas organized into 11 different themes.
+The reader can also choose whether to compare each country with global figures or regional ones using a drop down filter that affects the reference lines in the bar chart.
+This visualization shows that even simple bar charts can be visually appealing and informative on topics of critical importance.

-We'd like to say a special thanks to all the Tableau Public authors and our Tableau community around the world for all that you're doing to show what can be done with data!
+Happy International Chart Day!
+We'd like to say a special thanks to all Tableau Public authors around the world for all that you're doing to show what can be done with data!

 The Tableau Public Team